schmalle/bcathome/Readme.md

 N.B.
 In keycloak there exists an application realm with nearly the same entries, I have still added the additional "ssl-realm".

-Additional search for the HTTPS listener and add a "very-client = preferred" entry.
+Additional search for the <b>HTTPS listener</b> and add a "very-client = preferred" entry.

 Create admin user for keycloak locally on the system where you installed keycloak.